 Other aspects to keep in mind when you film your videos are lighting and background.
 Strong, bright lighting is important for creating a great video: this could either be good natural light or a quality lamp.
 It is also important to have a strong background for your video, which will not distract viewers too much.
 Outdoor backgrounds can work well, but in many cases, a plain, colored background is the best option.

 The final step of the process is editing your video.
-There are a number of great tools and software for video editing available which make this process remarkably easy.
+There are a number of great tools and software for video editing available which make this process remarkably easy whether you’re struggling to stop background apps from using your RAM memory or freeing up computer disk space.
 We’ll look at some of the best tools to use in the next section.